trstlabs/intento/x/auto-ibc-tx/README.md

 ### FlexFee Fee

 The FlexFee is timedependent fee calculated for each AutoTx period on a minute basis.

-### Fund deduction
+### Refunds

 When funds are sent along MsgSubmitAutoTx, fees are deducted from the sender account.
 When specified, fees are deducted from a fund address.
 When funds are unavailable, execution will not take place.
 Funds left on a fund address are automatically returned to the owner after the last execution.
-A small commision of 2-5% is taken to the community pool.
+A small community pool commision is applied.

 ## Relayer Rewards